GovWizely/lambda-mca-data/README.md

                        that runs on [AWS Lambda](https://aws.amazon.com/lambda/) using the [Serverless Go](https://serverless.com/framework/docs/providers/aws/examples/hello-world/go/#hello-world-go-example)
                        framework.
-It extracts country name and country code from the multi-value `<category>` attribute, and uploads the resulting items as well-formed JSON to the `mca-data.json` file in the `mca-trade-leads-data` S3 bucket.
-If there are no items in the source feed or the feed cannot be parsed, the lambda exits.
+It extracts country name and country code from the multi-value `<category>` attribute, and uploads the resulting items as well-formed JSON to the `mca-data.json` file in the `trade-leads` S3 bucket for the account you have specified via your AWS credentials. *The bucket must already be created.* If there
+		               are no items in the source feed or the feed cannot be parsed, the lambda exits.

 ## Installation